How to extinguish an NZ property easement

 - The person who enjoys the easement over the other person's property is called the "dominant owner", and that person's land is called the "dominant tenement".

 - The land subject to the easement is called the "servient tenement", and the owner of that land is referred to as the "servient owner".

 The registered proprietor of an easement (the dominant owner) may surrender an easement by executing a Memorandum of Transfer of it to the registered proprietor of the servient tenement (see How to create an easement).
-This is done through the local office of the Land Titles Service, which you can contact through the regional offices of Land Information New Zealand.
+This is done through This is done through Land Information New Zealand (LINZ).

 Once the District Land Registrar is satisfied that the easement has been extinguished by surrender, the Registrar will note the extinguishing of the easement on the Register.

 If the ownership of the servient tenement becomes vested in the person entitled to use the easement (the dominant owner) then an easement will be considered to have been extinguished.

 If the two pieces of land are in the possession of the same person but have different owners (for example, a person owns and occupies one property and also has a lease on the other), the easement will be suspended until the possession of the two properties is again in two sets of hands.

 Under the PROPERTY LAW ACT 2017 the court may order that an easement be modified or wholly or partly extinguished.
 It can do this on an application by the occupier of the land that is subject to the easement.
 An application can also be brought by a person against whom proceedings have been brought to enforce an easement (see How to enforce your rights under an easement).

 Before the court can modify or extinguish an easement under this provision, it must be satisfied: